-Upon written 90 day advance request and only when possible, NYSACAC may reimburse travel for delegates to attend NYSACAC meetings (and subsidize half a hotel room cost for delegates to attend NACAC if in-person attendance is required).
-Delegates' NACAC registration is typically funded by NACAC.
+Upon written 90-day advanced request and only when possible, NYSACAC may reimburse travel for Regional Representatives to attend NYSACAC business meetings that require their attendance.

-The term of office is three years, and Delegates must be voting members of NACAC and members of NYSACAC.
+The term of office is three years, and Regional Representatives must be active voting members of NYSACAC.
 The commitment as described is as follows: